Raspberry1111/fast-utilities/README.md

 # fast-utils
-## A javascript library written in rust
+## A nodejs library written in rust